astroidmail/astroid/README.md

   Written in C++ using GTK+, [WebKit] and [gmime].

 ## design and user interface goals
-* operated by keyboard only - but accept mouse clicks
+* fully operatable by keyboard only - but accept mouse clicks
+* possibly steal command style from [alot] and hooks from [sup]
 * very lightweight.
 * base interface on sup, but allow buffers to be dragged out or separated as windows so that multiple views/buffers can be